redhousestudio/redhousestudio.github.io/_projects/project0902-Marit.md

 </audio>
 -

 Drums by Stefan Kruger.
-Bariton sax and solo on track 2 by Christan Grotenbrecht.
-Guitar on track Melancholic by Paul Willemsen.
+Bariton sax and solo on Christmas Baby by Christan Grotenbrecht.
+Guitar on track Melancholic by Paul Willemsen.<br />
 All other instruments by Gijs van Klooster.

 ---